Ropticus/Suilder-docs/docs/configuration/engines.md

 engine.Options.Pagination = PaginationStyle.Offset;
 ```

+!!! warning
-> **Warning:** if you need different configurations, you must create multiple engines instances, modify the configuration continuously before execute a query is not thread safe.
+    If you need different configurations, you must create multiple engines instances, modify the configuration continuously before execute a query is not thread safe.

 You can inherit the `Engine` class instead and override the **InitOptions** method:
 ```csharp